chitinlink/ammonite/attribution.md

 * {% include emoji.html e="tf2" %} Team Fortress 2 PC disc case.
 * {% include emoji.html e="konata" a="" %} Cutout of Konata Izumi dancing in the [Lucky Star opening](https://www.youtube.com/watch?v=6iseNlvH2_s).
 * {% include emoji.html e="kriswiggle" a="" %}{% include emoji.html e="starwalk" a="" %} from Deltarune chapter 2.
-* The following emojis I have yet to write attribution for, but they also don't require it as far as I know.
-Bother me if you want a specific one added.
-  {% include emoji.html e="croissantwater" %}

 ## Stickers
 {% include sticker.html s="trout" title="Trout!" %}